freedomofpress/securedrop/docs/https_source_interface.rst

   *Landing Page* and the `SecureDrop Directory`_) to help assure sources that they are communicating with the intended organization when they access a given Source Interface.

+* The cryptographic primitives used by Tor Hidden Services are considered to be outdated, and while there are no known compromises of the security of Tor Hidden Services due to this issue, you may wish to provide an additional layer of transport encryption using stronger cryptographic primitives, which is most easily achieved by setting up HTTPS on the Source Interface.

+  .. note:: This issue is being addressed by the Tor Project with their Next
+     Generation Onion Services design, but the implementation of the new design is still a work in progress and is not expected to be deployed until December 2017 at the earliest.

 .. _`SecureDrop Directory`: https://securedrop.org/directory/